vinayakshnd/px-ptool/README.md

 **Note for GCP** A service account must be created and the json file from this service account should be copied to gcp/credentials directory.

-### Example:  Post-processing for a Tectonic cluster, to be ready for Portworx to deploy
+### Example:  Post-processing for an AWS Tectonic cluster, to be ready for Portworx to deploy

-* On AWS

 To take a cluster that has been successfully deployed through Tectonic, and then add 3 100GB disks to each worker node: